After disasters, stricken Malaysia Airlines staff brace for job cuts

 Even before the lost aircraft tragedies, airline insiders said staff discontent had been growing for years due to strategy U-turns, leadership changes and poor career prospects.

-One of the region's most prestigious and fastest-growing airlines in the 1990s, MAS has steadily fallen behind high-end rivals such as Singapore Airlines and been battered by the rise of Asia's budget carriers like AirAsia.
+One of the region's most prestigious and fastest-growing airlines in the 1990s, MAS has steadily fallen behind high-end rivals such as Singapore Airlines (SIAL.SI) and been battered by the rise of Asia's budget carriers like AirAsia (AIRA.KL).
 The company hasn't made an annual profit since 2010.

 This year's twin disasters have caused new stresses.
 A total of 186 MAS flight crew quit between January and July, many of them due to family pressure not to fly after the crashes, MAS says.
 Over 5,000 MAS staff work as cabin crew or pilots and the airline says the resignation rate has now returned to normal.